Dialog: Cam-Data FB

 Make sure you select the correct Cam-Profile (Inner, Outer, or Pitch-Center Path) in the Y–axis display option of the Graph FB interface.

-Do Configure the Power Source before you can analyze the Contact-Force.
+Configure the Power Source before you analyze the Contact-Force.

-Do Configure the Power Source before you can analyze the Contact-Force.
+Configure the Power Source before you analyze the Maximum Shear-Stress.

-The Maximum Shear Stress is not on the surface of the Cam - it is a little below its surface.
-The Maximum Shear Stress and its depth below the surface is a function of the material properties of the contacting bodies.
+The Maximum Shear Stress is not at the surface of the Cam-Profile - it is a little below its surface.
+The depth below the surface is a function of the material properties and shapes of the contacting bodies, and the Contact-Force.

-By convention, the Radius-of-Curvature (RoC) of a Roller is positive.
+By convention, the Radius-of-Curvature (RoC) of a Follower-Roller is positive.

 When the cam is convex relative to the Roller, the RoC of the cam is positive.